What type of content do you primarily create?

 Space

 So you cleaned your room and elevated your camera.
 Maybe add a plant or some relevant, non-distracting decorations, but try to get decor standard between all talking heads.
-Ultimately, it’s all subjective, so trust your gut.
+For a cohesive video podcast studio setup, consider using a consistent backdrop or wall color.
+Ultimately, it's all subjective, so trust your gut.

 TIFF TIP: Filming in person is going to be a lot more time- and labor-intensive than remote recording.
 It just is.
 This isn't to dissuade you from trying, but it might be worth doing a few episodes on Zoom before investing in the equipment you'll need to create something good in person.